Geraldine Chaplin: Early life and education

 Geraldine Leigh Chaplin was born on July 31, 1944, in Santa Monica, California, the fourth child of actor and filmmaker Charlie Chaplin, and the first child of his fourth wife, Oona O'Neill, whom he married in 1943.
 Charlie Chaplin was 55 when Geraldine Chaplin was born and Oona was 19 years old.
 Geraldine was the first of their eight children.
 Her paternal grandparents were English Charles Chaplin Sr. and Hannah Chaplin (born Hannah Harriet Pedlingham Hill), and her maternal grandparents were Nobel and Pulitzer Prize-winning Irish-American playwright Eugene O'Neill and English-born writer Agnes Boulton.

-When Geraldine was eight years old, her father took the family on vacation to Britain and Europe.
+When Geraldine was eight years old, her father took the family on vacation to Britain and other parts of Europe.
 Two days after the family set sail, the U.S. Attorney General James P. McGranery signed an order refusing Chaplin permission to re-enter the country.
 Chaplin's father moved the family to Switzerland.
 She attended boarding school there, where she became fluent in French and Spanish.
 Also in this time period, Geraldine appeared in her father's film Limelight (1952).